 Also, from experience, I never had problems with extra ink spilling from my pen.
 From all the Bic pens I’ve bought, it has probably happened once or twice.
 Another advantage is that they’re quite cheap and can come in big packages if you wish to get a lot of them at once and save them for whenever you need them!

-Pen Ink on Small Children
+Pen Ink and Small Children

 If you’re a parent, chances are you’re always worried about anything that can harm your kids.
-And this includes the toxicity of pen ink.

-This is fairly normal and as someone who has two younger siblings, with a big age gap and had to babysit them a lot, I know how worrying it is and how they can always find something that will harm them.
+And as someone who has two younger siblings, with a big age gap and had to babysit them a lot, I know how worrying it is and how they can always find something that will harm them.

 We also know that children like to scribble drawings in each other’s arms at school, I’ve been there as well!
 Like we’ve been through, this isn’t really problematic.